 Page 60 from SUPERMAN #1, the story from ACTION COMICS #4, has lettering that looks a little different to me.

-Certainly as Superman took off in popularity and both the comics and the newspaper strip needed to be filled with stories, Joe Shuster added many assistants to his studio, some of whom undoubtedly did lettering.
+As Superman took off in popularity and both the comics and the newspaper strip needed to be filled with stories, Joe Shuster added several assistants to his studio, some of whom undoubtedly did lettering.
 Here’s a panel from SUPERMAN #4, Spring 1940.
 The lettering style looks a bit different and more polished than Joe’s own work.

 SUPERMAN #128, April 1959, had this nine-page story lettered by Ira.
 The story title style is familiar from the many covers he was lettering at the time.
 Issue #136 had another nine-pager by Schnapp.

 The last Ira Schnapp story lettering in SUPERMAN was this story for issue #145, May 1961.
 At the time, the lettering style on the book was all-italic, and Ira followed that.